 These kinds of things happen, and you should expect that not every deal will close.
 Usually when you get a call from your buyer and theyʼve decided against the closing, there isnʼt a lot that you can do to get them to the closing table unless itʼs a matter of price/closing costs or something that can be negotiated.

 The point is, donʼt sit down and count your chickens before they hatch.
 The deal is not a done deal until it has made it to the closing table, the paperwork has been signed, and the cashierʼs check was handed to the closing attorney.
 Even then, donʼt consider it safe until the money is in MY bank account and is reflected in my available balance.
 THEN I can plan my cruise and hit the mall.

-There are alot of investors out there who are trying to break into the business.
+There are a lot of investors out there who are trying to break into the business.
 You may even be one of them and need to keep in mind this real estate wholesaling pitfall.
 And, if youʼre dealing with the seller then I say to always write the contract with as little of a binder deposit as possible.
 If you can get away with NO Binder, then thatʼs even better.
 Some states require that some money exchange hands, so how about a dollar?
 Will that work?
 Sure it will!!
 Remember, when you write a big check, you lose a big check.
 It happens every time, I swear!